The 5 steps to lead an effective advocacy strategy

 Advocacy actions have become essential in recent years as an essential element of the role of foundations.
 Developing a new, more societal face requires specific strategic thinking that it is important to anticipate.

-Here are 5 essential steps that will allow you to understand this paradigm shift and start developing your strategy within your organization.
+Here are 5 essential steps that will allow you to understand this paradigm shift and start developing your strategy within your organisation.

 1 – Adopt a smart strategy